The young mezzosoprano Alice Lackner is internationally acclaimed as an opera, concert and song performer.

-Alice Lackner is also a dedicated teacher, both in private lessons and as a vocal coach.
-Since 2015, she has been the vocal coach of the Junger Kammerchor Berlin.
+Alice Lackner is also a dedicated teacher: since 2015, she has been the vocal coach of the Junger Kammerchor Berlin.

 She holds a Master's degree in sociology and is working as a research assistant at the Centre for East European and International Studies (ZOiS) Berlin (www.zois-berlin.de).